 This next step is one of the most important.
 You will want to keep sizzling the meat until it forms a brown sediment (griade) at the bottom of the pot.

-Once the pork has created a good browning at bottom of the pot, add about 1 cup of water.
+Once the meat has created a good browning at bottom of the pot, add about 1 cup of water.
 Don’t worry, we will cook this water out.
 You want to add enough water to be able to scrape the griade off the bottom, but not too much so that it doesn’t take too long to cook back out again.

 Repeat this process (browning and adding water) a few times until you form a very dark-brown griade at the bottom of the pot.
 Each time, you will need to add water and let it cook out completely, brown the bottom, and then add more water to scrape off the bottom.
 This process can be repeated up to 5 times.
 You will be looking for a golden brown sauce that is formed when adding the water.